-- 1. Press and hold the feed button until the green status LED flashes once, pauses, flashes twice, and pauses and flashes three times.
-Release immediately. - 2.
+- 1. Press and hold the feed button until the green status LED flashes once, waits a moment and flashes twice, and then waits again before flashing three times (release immediately). - 2.
 While the status LED rapidly flashes amber and green, press the feed button.
-Serial communications between the printer and the host computer can be set by the ZPL \SC command or the EPL Y command.
+Serial communications between the printer and the host computer can be set by the ZPL SC command or the EPL Y command.

-Note • Early models of Zebra® printers running the EPL programming language had 9600 baud, NO parity, 8 data bits, 1 stop bit and a HARDWARE and SOFTWARE (merged) data control (essentially DTR/Xon/Xoff) as the default serial port settings.
+Note • Early models of Zebra[®] printers running the EPL programming language had 9600 baud, NO parity, 8 data bits, 1 stop bit and a HARDWARE and SOFTWARE (merged) data control (essentially DTR/Xon/Xoff) as the default serial port settings.
 The Windows operating system flow control setting was Hardware for most applications.